tzakian/blash/README.md

 incur costly comparisons (and are therefore usually quite large).
 To solve this, we use bloom filters to track membership in the chains for a given hash bucket.
-We decided to use open hashing as opposed closed hashing since for large objects, open hashing is usually (...) more efficient then closed hashing.
+We decided to use open hashing as opposed closed hashing since for large objects, open hashing is usually (...) more efficient than closed hashing.

 # Possible cool extensions:
 Try to use the fact that if we can guarantee a uniform collision pattern in